ecssiah/last-ditch/Notes.md

 The player forms a faction at the beginning of the game with two other outcasts who have just arrived at the lowest level.
 As their faction grows in influence, they will be able to recruit characters from other, stronger factions, and there will also be periodic arrivals to the building looking for opportunity.
 More capable characters arrive at the higher floors looking for a faction to join.

-As the player's faction gains more status and relocates to higher floors, they become a larger target of scavangers and rival factions.
+As the player's faction gains more status and relocates to higher floors, they become a larger target of scavangers and rival factions, but they also attract the attention of more wealthy traders and powerful recruits.

 ## Map